syl20bnr/spacemacs-elpa-mirror/melpa/eve-mode-readme.txt

 top of `polymode`.
 Since Eve blocks (analagous to DB queries) are conventionally embedded in markdown documents, markdown mode is used as the host mode and code blocks are treated as executable eve blocks.
 If the fenced code block has an `info string` with a value other than "eve", the code block will be ignored.
 It currently has support for syntax highlighting and simple indentation.
+Beginning in 0.4, fenceless codeblocks are also supported via the `end` keyword.
+This is opt-in behavior via `eve-future-mode` (also provided by this package).
 Support will be added for syntax and build error reporting once the new language service is written.

 [1]: http://witheve.com/